Where is my refund of Wisconsin tax?

 If you have any questions regarding your corporation franchise or income tax refund, you may call (866) 947-7363 or check online at

 Wisconsin has both a franchise tax and an income tax.
 However, only one tax is imposed against a corporation in a taxable year for the privilege of exercising its Wisconsin franchise or for doing business in Wisconsin.
+The Provisions of the franchise and income taxes are nearly identical.
+The primary difference is that federal obligations are subject to franchise tax but not income tax.

 Franchise tax applies to: